Inexpensive Stocking Stuffer Ideas for Kids

-Do you wrap all the presents in your kids' stocking?
+Do you wrap all the presents in your kids' stockings?

 - Gloves or mittens

-- Grade appropriate school supplies - by December most of their school supplies have either been lost, or used, or even trashed.
-Christmas is a great time to restock.
+- Grade-appropriate school supplies (By December, most of their school supplies have either been lost, used, or even trashed.
+Christmas is a great time to restock.)

 - Character bandages

 - Pocket hand sanitizer

 This last list is full of ideas for kids of all ages.
 They are things that you can pretty much adapt to any child.
 They are the “no-brainers” of a stocking . . . candy, fruit, and random goodies.

 - Deck of cards (Perhaps a matching card game for tots, Old Maid for the older kids, and a standard deck of cards for tweens and teens.)

 - Puzzle games

 - Art supplies: crayons, markers, or colored pencils (age appropriate)

 - Small craft kits (age appropriate)